• Skip to primary navigation

 • 1/2 cup long-grain white rice uncooked

-• 8 cups vegan chicken-style broth or vegetable broth
+• 8 cups chicken-style broth or vegetable broth

 • ground black pepper to taste